scientific-python/specs/purpose-and-process/index.md

 Once the SPEC is in reasonable shape, file a pull request against the [SPEC repository](https://github.com/scientific-python/specs).

-A good SPEC proposal focuses on a single key proposal, recommendation, or idea for coordinating projects in the scientific Python ecosystem.
+A good SPEC proposal focuses on a single key recommendation or idea for coordinating projects in the scientific Python ecosystem.
 Before proposing a SPEC, we highly recommended that you first **vet the idea** by doing one or more of the following: